Achigas/MyLingual/README.md

 * ISC

 ## Inspiration
-UCLA week 15 and 16 Project and to help people practice their language!
+UCLA week 15 and 16 Project and to help people practice their language skills in a community setting!

-This project idea was created by Lauren Euge (leuge) and coded by Briana Damota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.
+This project idea was created by Lauren Euge (leuge) and coded by Briana daMota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.

 ## Future Developments
-* Allow for official profile creation for friendships
+* Implement functionality for official profile creation, which will populate the "Meet People" page.
+* Implement functionality for 1-on-1 chat, so people can fully interact with one another.
-* Allow photo uploads, primary language, and level identifiers in data model
+* Allow photo uploads, primary language, and level identifiers on "Dashboard" page.
-* Connect media types to posts
+* Connect media types to posts to allow users to search by categories on "Explore" page.
+* Allow users to search by language type on "Explore" page.
+* Pull in a translation API for posts.
+* Allow for larger inputs of posts for classes to upload thier materials for people to reference.
+* Connect people with tutors.

 ## Contact
-* Briana Damota (bdamota)
+* Briana daMota (bdamota)
 * Alex Chigas (Achigas)
 * Rochelle Ruiz (rcelevante)
 * Lauren Euge (leuge)